justnarp/Photoshop-script---A-short-introduction/README.md

     	desc96.putBoolean( idMkVs, false );
 	executeAction( idslct, desc96, DialogModes.NO );

 It’s not pretty code, no, but once you get the hang of it, you’ll find out how incredibly useful this is.
-Most of the time you can easily guess what’s going on, for example here, in line 2, you’ve “selected” something (slct).
-In line 7, you can see the layer you’ve selected, “Background”.
+Most of the time you can easily guess what’s going on, for example here, in line 2, you’ve “selected” something (`slct`).
+In line 7, you can see the layer you’ve selected, `“Background”`.

 Now you can turn this into functions, and reuse it again and again.
 Simply add a function around the code, like this: